 This course will emphasize close reading, analysis, and evaluation of basic philosophical works from the early modern period, with the aim of establishing a broad understanding of the philosophical controversies of that period and cultivating the skills necessary for appreciating these and other topics in philosophy.
 The successful student will demonstrate the ability:

-- to state and articulate, verbally and in writing, philosophical ideas and questions,
+- to state and articulate philosophical questions and ideas, both verbally and in writing,

 - to read and critically assess philosophical literature,

 - to identify the elements of an argument and assess it for soundness and validity, and

 - to apply these skills to novel cases.

 The key to success in this course is to keep up with the assigned readings and to attend and participate regularly in class activities.

 There are two basic components of this course, lectures and guided reading.
 Both components are mandatory, and both are moreover crucial for your success in this course.